YSL-1997/javaPrac/README.md

 # javaPrac
-This are the small projects that helps me get used to Java
+This are the small projects that help me get used to Java